-- Specifically, the addiction medicine fellows will demonstrate: - 1.
-Knowledge of the diagnostic criteria for substance use disorders and various intoxication and withdrawal states per the most recent edition of the DSM. - 2.
-Knowledge of the pharmacology of pharmacotherapeutic agents for substance use disorders, proper dosing, and ongoing management using them. - 3.
-Knowledge of non-pharmacologic treatments for substance use disorders, including their evidence base, effectiveness, and accessibility. - 4.
-Knowledge of the levels of care for addiction treatment in the ASAM Patient Placement Criteria and which level to recommend based on patient need and motivational level. - 5.
-Knowledge of the scope of substance use during pregnancy: tobacco, alcohol, opioids and opiates, stimulants, sedatives and hallucinogens.
+Specifically, the addiction medicine fellows will demonstrate:

+- 1. Knowledge of the diagnostic criteria for substance use disorders and various intoxication and withdrawal states per the most recent edition of the DSM. - 2.
+Knowledge of the pharmacology of medications for substance use disorders including induction protocols for buprenorphine, appropriate dosing, medication interactions, and ongoing monitoring and management. - 3.
+Knowledge of recommended HIV, viral hepatitis, and STI screening, prevention, and treatment for patients who use drugs. - 4.
+Knowledge of non-pharmacologic treatments for substance use disorders, including their evidence base, effectiveness, and accessibility. - 5.
+Knowledge of the ASAM Levels of Care Treatment Criteria and appropriate triaging of patients to level of care based on their medical and social needs and goals. - 6.
+Knowledge of the effects of substance use disorders and withdrawal syndromes during pregnancy including effects of alcohol, tobacco, opioids, stimulants, and sedatives. - 7.
+Knowledge of specific considerations for treating substance use disorders in pregnant people, including the evidence for medications for opioid use disorder during pregnancy and alternative dosing strategies.